pradnyas5/fall-research/data_generation.md

 ```
 ---
 ## Data Source Setup and Initialization

-- Play ROS Bag with --clock paramter.
-This indicates that the data within the bag file should be played back according to the recorded timestamps,
-  simulating the real-time operation of the robots.

-- Each ROS Bag is recorded in compressed format and therfore compressed images are published.
-Each compressed image is passed to decompress into a raw image format.
-  Then that raw image is passed forward to the VIO front end.

 To tailor the data as per the Kimera-Multi requirements, we can follow the below steps: